arpibb/gatsby-wordpress/README.md

 What I learnt from this small project:
 - graphql queries
-- environment variable handling (deployment & production)
+- environment variable handling (development & production)
 - passing properties from pages to components
 - using createPages
 - deploying to netlify